HodardHazwinayo/pdsnd_github/README.md

 Understand *Motivate* bikesharing data in Chicago, New York City and Washington DC

 ### Description
-The app provides detailed and raw data to the end user applying filters if the user wishes to
+The app provides detailed and raw data to the end user applying filters if the user wishes to do it.

 ### Files used
 * washington.csv